Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 } UEFI_VARIABLE_STRUCTURE;
 ```

-Once you load the form, you get:
+Once you load the form, you would get:

 ![OneOf1](OneOf1.png?raw=true "OneOf1")